containers/podman/docs/source/markdown/podman.1.md

 Name of the OCI runtime as specified in containers.conf or absolute path to the OCI compatible binary used to run containers.

+**--runtime-flag**=*flag*

+Adds global flags for the container runtime.
+To list the supported flags, please consult the manpages of the selected container runtime (`runc` is the default runtime, the manpage to consult is `runc(8)`.
+When the machine is configured for cgroup V2, the default runtime is `crun`, the manpage to consult is `crun(8)`.).

+Note: Do not pass the leading `--` to the flag.
+To pass the runc flag `--log-format json` to podman build, the option given would be `--runtime-flag log-format=json`.

 **--storage-driver**=*value*

 Storage driver.
 The default storage driver for UID 0 is configured in /etc/containers/storage.conf (`$HOME/.config/containers/storage.conf` in rootless mode), and is *vfs* for non-root users when *fuse-overlayfs* is not available.
 The `STORAGE_DRIVER` environment variable overrides the default.
 The --storage-driver specified driver overrides all.